The Day the Earth Stood Still

 Plot

-After a flying saucer lands in Washington, D.C., the United States Army quickly surrounds it.
-A humanoid emerges and announces that he comes "in peace and with good will".
-When he unexpectedly opens a small device, he is shot and wounded by a nervous soldier.
-A tall robot emerges from the saucer and quickly disintegrates the soldiers' weapons.
+After a flying saucer lands in the National Mall, adjacent to the White House, in Washington, D.C., the U.S. Army quickly surrounds it with fully armed soldiers and tanks.
+A humanoid in a spacesuit emerges, announcing that he comes "in peace and with good will".
+Opening a small metallic device, he is shot and wounded by a nervous soldier.
+An intimidating robot emerges from the saucer and quickly disintegrates the soldiers' weapons, including tanks.
 The alien orders the robot, Gort, to desist.
-He explains that the now-broken device was a gift for the President of the United States that would have enabled him "to study life on the other planets".
+He explains that the now-broken device was a gift for the President of the United States "to study life on the other planets".

 More details